 Employees not designated essential may be required to work during an emergency.
-When an emergency, other than weather emergency, is declared and leave is granted, such leave is to be used in circumstances where the health or safety of an employee or of any person or property entrusted to the employee's care could be adversely affected.
-Payment for hours worked for other than weather emergencies shall be pursuant to Section 13.15 (A) above.
+When an emergency, other than weather emergency, is declared by the Director of the Department of Public Safety and leave is granted for employees not required to work during the declared emergency, such declarations may be for circumstances where the health or safety of an employee or of any person or property entrusted to the employee's care could be adversely affected.
+Payment for hours worked for other than weather emergencies for employees required to work at the location of the declared emergency (when others are not required to work), shall be their total rate of pay, as well as an additional stipend of eight dollars (\$8.00) per hour worked.
+Employees (essential or non-essential) who are teleworking, directed to telework, or directed to work at an alternative work location shall not be entitled to payment under this Section.